jg-rp/json-p3/docs/docs/guides/jsonpath-syntax.md

 # JSONPath Query Syntax

-This page provides a casual introduction to JSONPath syntax described in the [IETF JSONPath draft](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base-20) specification.
+This page provides a short introduction to JSONPath syntax described in the [IETF JSONPath draft](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base-20) specification.
 We follow it strictly, and test against the [JSONPath Compliance Test Suite](https://github.com/jsonpath-standard/jsonpath-compliance-test-suite).

 Imagine a JSON document as a tree structure, where each JSON object and array can contain more objects, arrays and scalar values.
 Every object, array and scalar value is a node in the tree, and the outermost value is the "root" node.